fstpackage/synthetic/README.md

 ```

 As you can see, although benchmarking two solutions at different sizes
-is more complex than the single solution benchmark, with
+is more complex than the single solution benchmark, with `synthetic`
-`syntheticbench` it´s just a matter of expanding some of the arguments.
+it´s just a matter of expanding some of the arguments.

 Let´s add two more *streamers* and add compression settings to the mix: